 Goats have been connected with humans since the dawn of agriculture and animal domestication, making them a very significant socio-economic animal that offers a variety of goods and services to man across the world, particularly in developing nations.
 We now refer to it as an ATM.
 The modern human race may employ goats in a variety of ways.
 Each component of its body and every one of its products is significant in its own way (Lata and Mondal, 2021).
 In India, goats are among the principal livestock used for the production of meat.
 Chevon, one of the most popular meats is in high demand domestically.
 The goat is a creature that adapts to practically any environment easily especially in desert areas (Banerjee, 2004).
 For 40% of India's rural people who live in poverty, goats are a reliable source of income (Maske and Phule, 2011).
 With a holding of 11.6% of the global livestock population, India has one of the largest livestock industries in the world (Islam et al., 2016).
 The 20th livestock census estimates that there are 535.78 million animals in India (BAHS, 2019), which goats make up 27.78%.
 There are 861.9 million goats in the globe.
 In India, there are 148.88 million goats in total.
-The livestock industry provides 4.11% of GDP, whereas agriculture as a whole accounts for about 25.6% of GDP.
+The livestock industry provides 4.11% of Gross Domestic Product (GDP), whereas agriculture as a whole, accounts for about 25.6% of GDP.
 The Sirohi goat may be found in Arawali Hills, districts in central and southern Rajasthan, and dry and semi-arid regions.
 The coat is mostly brown with some pale or dark spots.
 There are three main techniques for raising small ruminants: extensive, semi-intensive, and intensive.
-Due to the rangelands' poor production and severe degradation, the animals often have low nutritional levels.
+Due to the rangelands' poor production and severe degradation, animals often have low nutritional levels.
 A full stall feeding on produced fodders, crop leftovers and concentrates, compound feeds or grazing on established pastures mixed with stall feeding are all examples of intensive systems.
 Small holder farmers are finding intensive production of small ruminants to be an increasingly appealing venture due to the increasing demand for meat and meat products.
-A considerable portion of small holders and landless workers in rural regions engage in goat-rearing as a livelihood since it consumes a type of feed that would cause other animals to starve (Singh et al., 2000 and FAO, 1991).
+A considerable portion of small holders and landless workers in rural regions engage in goat-rearing as a livelihood since it consumes a type of feed that would cause other animals to starve (FAO, 1991; Singh et al., 2000).
 The intensive manner of goat husbandry has its own relevance because of deforestation and the lack of grazing pasture.
 In order to maintain productivity in the future when raising goats or sheep, shepherds will need to find alternate methods.
 Stall feeding with very less inputs is one such potential strategy.
-Therefore, the current experiment was undertaken to compare the grazing system and stall feeding system in small ruminants i.e. goats.
+Therefore, the current experiment was undertaken to compare the grazing system and stall-feeding system in goats.

-Materials and Methods:
+Materials and Methods